pydata/xarray/doc/user-guide/plotting.rst

 Labeled data enables expressive computations.
 These same labels can also be used to easily create informative plots.

-xarray's plotting capabilities are centered around :py:class:`DataArray` objects.
+Xarray's plotting capabilities are centered around :py:class:`DataArray` objects.
 To plot :py:class:`Dataset` objects simply access the relevant DataArrays, i.e. ``dset['var1']``.